Bhawya03/birla_pivot_docker/README.md

 - Spring Boot with Spring Data JPA for data management
 - PostgreSQL as the database
 - Dockerized application for seamless deployment
-- Logging for tracking and debugging

-## Logging Method Used
-The application utilizes Spring Boot's built-in logging, which is based on SLF4J and Logback.
-Logs provide insights into application behavior and can be customized using `application.properties`.

 ## Docker Images
 | Image | Description |